cubexch/gitbook/implied-matching.md

 ## Executed Price

-In practice, trades are for finite quantities and the book is finitely thick.
-The executed price and quantity will depend on:
-- the quantity of the aggressing order
-- the quantity and price on the resting orders on the books of the source markets
-    - i.e. not all quantity will be available at the "best" level
-- the amount of the traded-through asset in the user's float account at the time of the match
-    - i.e. any floated asset previously accumulated will be put towards acquiring the desired asset in a given trade

-* The price that appears in the fill message will be the average of the theoretical prices at each executed level, weighted by the quantity executed at each level.
+* The price that appears in the fill message will be the average of the theoretical prices at each executed level, each weighted by the quantity executed at that level.
+  * Since that value may be between price levels and the API requires an integer for price, it will be rounded to the nearest whole number.
+This may change in the future.
 * This price reflects the true price paid, inclusive of the floated asset, and so **may not reflect the ratio between base and quote transacted in the trade**.
 * When calculating `RawUnit` amounts for transacted assets, e.g. for reconciliation, **use the `fill_quantity * base lot size` for the base asset and the `fill_quote_quantity * quote lot size` for the quote asset**.

+Note that the amount of the traded-through asset in the user's float account at the time of the match does **not** affect the reported price; see [example](./implied-matching.md#Example) below.

-That said, each match offers the following guarantees:
+That said, each match still offers the following guarantees:
-- The quantity on a single order will always execute at an average price no worse than the limit price.
+- The quantity on an order will always execute at an average price no worse than the limit price.
-- If there are orders on the direct book (i.e. the market where the agressing order was placed), and matching against them would produce a better price, the agressing orders will be matched against the direct book.
+- If there are orders on the direct book (i.e. the market where the agressing order was placed), and matching against them would produce a better price, the agressing orders will be matched against the direct book first.
 - An entire match and all fills generated are one atomic operation regardless of how many fills are direct and how many are implied.

 ## Effect on Fees